On the Efficient Implementation of the Matrix Exponentiated Gradient Algorithm for Low-Rank Matrix Optimization: The Approximated MEG Method with Low-Rank Updates

 Lemma \ref{lemma:sufficientConvegenceCondition} gives us a sufficient condition so that the errors due to the low rank MEG updates in Algorithm \ref{alg:LRMD} do not become too significant.
 As seen, a sufficient condition to guarantee that $\max\lbrace\breg(\X^*,\X_{+})-\breg(\X^*,\Z_{+}),\breg(\Z_{+},\X_{+})\rbrace\le 2\varepsilon$ is that

 Unfortunately, the condition in \eqref{convergenceCondition} is useless as it involves computing the full matrix of $\Y$ in order to calculate the scalar $b=\sum_{i=1}^n {\lambda_i(\Y)}$, which is exactly what we are striving to avoid.
 Instead, $b$ can be approximated with some $b_k:=\sum_{i=1}^k {\lambda_i(\Y)}$ for some $k\le n$.
-Thus, instead of the full eigen-decomposition of $\Y$, in order to check if our Algorithm \ref{alg:LRMD} is converging with a tolerable error, we can check the weaker condition of $\log\left(\frac{(n-r)\lambda_{r+1}(\Y)}{\varepsilon b_k}\right)\le 2\varepsilon$, which is likewise a sufficient condition since $b_k \leq b$, and can be computed much more efficiently for $k<<n$.
-In particular, computing $b_{r+1}$, where $r$ is the SVD rank parameter in Algorithm \ref{alg:LRMD} requires to increase the rank of the SVD computations in Algorithm \ref{alg:LRMD} by only one\footnote{Since $\lambda_{r+1}(\Y)$ is also required in \eqref{convergenceCondition} there is no point in computing $b_k$ for $k< r+1$ which will result in a worse approximation of the scalar $b$.} .
-In Section \ref{section:experiments} we present numerical evidence which demonstrate that in practice the accurate certificate computed using $b=b_n$ does not give any additional benefit over the use of $b_{r+1}$.
+Thus, instead of the full eigen-decomposition of $\Y$, in order to check if our Algorithm \ref{alg:LRMD} is converging with a tolerable error, we can check the weaker condition of $\log\left(\frac{(n-r)\lambda_{r+1}(\Y)}{\varepsilon b_k}\right)\le 2\varepsilon$, which is likewise a sufficient condition since $b_k \leq b$, and can be computed much more efficiently for $k\ll n$.
+In particular, computing $b_{r+1}$, where $r$ is the SVD rank parameter in Algorithm \ref{alg:LRMD} requires to increase the rank of the SVD computations in Algorithm \ref{alg:LRMD} by only one.\footnote{Since $\lambda_{r+1}(\Y)$ is also required in \eqref{convergenceCondition} there is no point in computing $b_k$ for $k< r+1$ which will result in a worse approximation of the scalar $b$.}\footnote{We note that an alternative approach which we do not pursue here, could be to approximate $b=\trace(\Y)$ using the expectation $\trace(\Y)=\E_{\u\sim\mathcal{N}(0,I)}\u^{\top}\Y\u$.
+This expectation could be in principle estimated using random sampling and fast approximated matrix exponential-vector products using the Lanczos algorithm \cite{musco2018stability}.} In Section \ref{section:experiments} we present numerical evidence which demonstrate that in practice the accurate certificate computed using $b=b_n$ does not give any additional benefit over the use of $b_{r+1}$.
 Moreover, in the experiments we demonstrate that this computationally-cheap certificate indeed holds true from the very early stages of the run (already from the first iteration in most cases), and hence, may indeed be appealing for practical uses.